Lawyer for Arizona Senate election audit firm wants to quit

 Cyber Ninjas CEO Doug Logan has been called to give a deposition to American Oversight’s lawyers on Jan.
 5.

-Wilenchik didn't immediately respond Tuesday to calls and emails seeking comment.
-Neither did a spokesman for Logan, Rod Thomson.
+Wilenchik didn’t immediately respond Tuesday to calls and emails seeking comment.
+A spokesman for Logan, Rod Thomson, said he would not comment on legal matters.

 In the American Oversight case, Wilenchik only cited “professional considerations” as a reason to quit.
 But he was more explicit in the Arizona Republic case, saying he hadn’t been paid.